djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 print("The sum is", sum)
 ```

-Here’s a key point to remember: algorithms are abstract steps that always terminate after a finite number of steps.
+Algorithms are abstract steps that always terminate after a finite number of steps.
 In contrast, some programs can run indefinitely until an external action stops them.
 For example, an operating system is a program designed to run continuously in a loop until the computer is turned off.

 #### Types of Algorithms